 GET MEDIA SAVVY

-This is a fun half day course which introduces participants to the basic elements of the Australian media.
+This is a fun half day course which introduces participants to the basic elements of the Australasian media.
 It’s the media 101 training course which focuses on the top ten things you need to know when dealing with the media.

 The course is designed for potential spokespeople who are keen to front the media but have little to no experience.
 Issues such as message development, becoming a good ‘spokesperson’ and not an ‘answer person’ are covered on the day.
 Television, radio, print and online interviews are conducted in various scenarios.